amojicamu/ngx-fluent-buttons/README.md

 ## Features

-Even though a similar look and feel can be done using Angular Material buttons and buttons, and in plac replacement is not trivial.
+Even though this look and feel is achieved using Angular Material buttons and menus, a component that can be used as an in place replacement is not trivial.
 These components support all features from Angular Material button, using the same properties and directives.

 - All variants: normal, raised, flat, stroked
 - States: enabled, disabled